fadion/aria/README.md

 let font_color = Color.hexToRGB(Color.grey)
 ```

-There can't be any other statement in modules except `let`, but it those variables can have any expression possible in Aria.
-The dot syntax to calling a module property or function may remind you of classes, but still, they're not!
+There can't be any other statement in modules except `let`, but those variables can have any expression possible.
+The dot syntax of calling a module property or function may remind you of classes, but still, they're not!

 Keep in mind that the Aria interpreter is single pass and as such, it will only recognize calls to a module that has already been declared.